Fixed deployments live-tested on Arbitrum, Base, and Optimism; pre-audit

 Prove Authorization

-To authorize a transaction, generate a STARK proof that you know the REV matching the on-chain IDcom.
-The proof uses only Keccak256 hashing — no elliptic curves anywhere.
-Binds to the specific transaction, chain, and nonce.
+To authorize a transaction, generate a STARK proof that you know the REV and salt whose Poseidon2 hash matches the on-chain IDcom.
+The account binds the proof to the ERC-4337 userOpHash, chain, and nonce.

 Step 04